fewrux/fewrux/README.md

 Hi there 🔆 I'm Felipe
 ####
-Software Engineer specialized in Rust, Solidity and JavaScript ecosystems.
+Software Engineer specialized in Rust and JavaScript ecosystems.
 ##

 <!--